kmkurn/text2array/README.rst

 The method returns an ``Iterator[Batch]`` object so it can be iterated only once.
-If you want the batches to have exactly the same size, i.e. dropping the last one if it's smaller than batch size, use ``batch_exactly`` instead.
+If you want the batches to have exactly the same size, i.e. dropping the last one if it's smaller than the batch size, use ``batch_exactly`` instead.
 The two methods are also available for ``StreamDataset``.
-Note that before batching, you might want to map all those strings into integer IDs first, which is explained in the next section.
+Before batching, you might want to map all those strings into integer IDs first, which is explained in the next section.

 Applying vocabulary